amitvijaranyia/Text-Classification/README.md

 classification were done using the Naive Bayes Classifier(built from scratch).
 After training, the model was giving 84% accuracy.

-It is coded in Python, Anaconda.
+It is coded in Python, Jupyter.